-STA, headquartered in New Jersey, is the nation’s third largest student transportation company.
-STA’s services are contracted by hundreds of school district across the country, operating over 13,500 vehicles each day.
+STA, headquartered in New Jersey, is the nation’s third-largest student transportation company.
+STA’s services are contracted by hundreds of school districts across the country, operating over 13,500 vehicles each day.

-The fatal impact: Mr. McCracken’s Honda Accord and the STA Bus: (Source: SMBB)
+The fatal impact: Mr. McCracken’s Honda Accord and the STA Bus: (Source: SM&B)

 Larry Bendesky / email@example.com / 610.639.3221 / 215.496.8282

 Robert Zimmerman / firstname.lastname@example.org / 267.872.3430 / 215.496.8282